Frequently asked questions

 The answer is no. First of all, parents have the opportunity of visiting the camp when they come personally to drive their child to camp.
 In addition to this, with all of the information and pictures we have put on our website, we believe that parents are very well informed on all the aspects of life at Camp Claret.

-All our counsellors are College and University students, 18 and over, especially interested in working with children during the summer.
-The Director himself personally interviews each candidate to select the best possible staff many of whom are qualified as Lifeguards.
+All our counselors are College and University students, 18 and over, especially interested in working with children during the summer.
+The Directors themselves personally interview each candidate to select the best possible staff, many of whom are qualified as Lifeguards.

 Regrettably, we are unable to meet the special needs of bedwetters.
 However, it may happen, for one reason or another, that a child wets his/her bed.
 If this is the case, the child takes a shower and we see to it that his pyjamas and/or other clothing, as well as the sleeping bag, are washed and returned to the child the very same day.
 It is important that the other campers of the tent not be aware of the incident.
 Of course, we will bill you for the laundry expenses when you come to get your child at the end of the session.